Overview

 The row placeholders are component instances allowing us to swap them with various components like text inputs, banners, tables, resource lists, etc., based on specific needs.

-stack row placeholder component to group elements in a section.
+A row placeholder can also be swapped with a stack row placeholder component to group elements in a section.

 Row placeholder components